 What Are the Educational Requirements for a Cabinet Maker Career?

-Cabinet makers and bench makers earned an average of $33,500 per year in May 2014, according to the BLS.
-The BLS predicted average growth for the woodworking field, including cabinet makers, between 2014 and 2024, noting that highly qualified candidates should have good job prospects.
+Cabinet makers and bench makers earned an average of $36,710 per year in May 2020, according to the BLS.
+The BLS predicted a decline in employment for the woodworking field, including cabinet makers, between 2019 and 2029, noting that highly qualified candidates should have good job prospects.
 Additionally, woodworkers with advanced knowledge of computerized techniques were expected to be in high demand.

 Important Facts about this Occupation